puls/objc-mocktail/README.md

 ## Usage

 No, really, it's cool, you can still use it!
 You can read the entire source code in about five minutes to see what's going on.
-The entire API is a single method:
+The important API is a single method:

-    + (void)startWithContentsOfDirectoryAtURL:(NSURL *)url;
+    + (instancetype)startWithContentsOfDirectoryAtURL:(NSURL *)url;

 All you do is put a bunch of files in a particular format (more on that later) and a `.tail` file extension in a directory and pass the URL of that directory to Mocktail.
 Et voilà.